 A functioning washer in your home will make life easier.
 But it can become a hassle if it suddenly stops working properly.
 One of the most common problems is the lack of incoming water.
 Before you want to call a pro, there are a few steps to check.

-Check water supply, this could sound crazy but sometimes the water pressure could be cut off accidentally or a valve stops working.
+Check the water supply.
+This could sound crazy, but sometimes the water pressure could be cut off accidentally, or a valve could stop working.
 Another cause could be from a bad hose that has clogged up and stopped water flow to the washer.
-Next step to disconnect the hoses to see if the lint screen is clogged with gunk and other sediments.
-This can happen to either hot or cold lines and there is usually a filter connected to the inlet valve and these valves sometimes get blocked.
-This is an easy fix, just turn off the water supply and disconnect the hoses and remove anything you see blocking the flow.
-If these simple steps do not get the washer up and running again then there could be a part that has failed.
+The next step is disconnecting the hoses to see if the lint screen is clogged with gunk and other sediments.
+This can happen to either hot or cold lines, and there is usually a filter connected to the inlet valve, and these valves sometimes get blocked.
+This is an easy fix, just turn off the water supply, disconnect the hoses, and remove anything you see blocking the flow.
+If these simple steps do not get the washer up and running again, then a part could have failed.

-The three most common parts to check in this case are: Bad lid switch, this is a safety switch that prevents the washer from running when the door is open.
-If the switch is bad the washer will think the door is ajar and will not start a cycle.
-Bad water level switch, this switch tells the washer to shut off water when the level is met.
-If this switch goes bad it could tell the machine not to fill.
-Bad water inlet valve, last but maybe the most common.
-This part is usually the culprit in this situation and is relatively easy to change out.
-If you are comfortable doing this repair just order the part online and install it.
-If not, you can always call On Premise Appliance Repair to get this repair done!
+The three most common parts to check in this case are a bad lid switch, which is a safety switch that prevents the washer from running when the door is open.
+If the switch is bad, the washer will think the door is ajar and will not start a cycle.
+It can also be a bad water level switch; this switch tells the washer to shut off the water when the level is met.
+If this switch goes bad, it could tell the machine not to fill.
+Bad water inlet valve.
+Last but maybe the most common.
+This part is usually the culprit in this situation and is relatively easy to change.
+If you are comfortable repairing this, just order the part online and install it.
+If not, you can always call On Premise Appliance Repair to complete this repair!